Samuele-Colombo/ImagePFM.jl/README.md

 ## Usage

-This module is not intended to be used directly, it only extends the capabilities of the `FileIO` package including the `pfm` format load/save.
+This package is not intended to be used directly, it only extends the capabilities of the `FileIO` package including the `pfm` format load/save.
+Since this package uses `ColorTypes: RGB` type for encoding the image informations, the matrix passed to the `save` function must use `ColorTypes: RGB` as element type.

 ```julia
 using FileIO